Academic Developments :

 - College of Fisheries

 At present, only two UG Degree programmes are operative in two colleges (Agriculture and Horticulture).
 The University offers B.Sc.
-(Hons) Agriculture and B.Sc.
-(Hons) Horticulture degrees and has adopted Course Curricula recommended by Fourth Deans’ Committee of ICAR.
+(Hons) Agriculture, B.Sc.
+(Hons) Horticulture and B.Sc.
+(Hons) Forestry degrees and has adopted Course Curricula recommended by Fourth Deans’ Committee of ICAR.
 The selection of students for these UG programmes is being done through U.P.
 Combined Agriculture and Technology Entrance Test (UPCATET).
-Four more colleges (Forestry, Home Science, Agricultural Engineering and Technology, Veterinary Science and Animal Husbandry) are expected to become functional in near future.
+Four more colleges (Home Science, Agricultural Engineering and Technology, Veterinary Science and Animal Husbandry) are expected to become functional in near future.
 The admission procedure in the University is centrally administered by the office of the Registrar at the University level.

 Conduct of UPCATET